dmitrijs-voronovs/SmartDeal/README.md

    1. **New RPC URL**: http://localhost:7545
    2. **Chain ID**: 1337
    3. **Network Name**: SmartDeal
-3. `git clone https://github.com/dmitrijs-voronovs/SmartDeal.git && cd SmartDeal && yarn && yarn launchM`
+3. Clone project and install dependencies (first time only): `git clone https://github.com/dmitrijs-voronovs/SmartDeal.git && cd SmartDeal && yarn && cd app && yarn && cd ..`
+4. Launch project: `yarn launchM`
-4. Metamask extension will appear and ask to log in, use mnemonic from ganache for that
+5. Metamask extension will appear and ask to log in, use mnemonic from ganache for that

 For generating new contract use command `yarn migrateM`